austinsonger/Infosec-Questions/README.md

 ### 190. What kind of attack is a standard Diffie-Hellman exchange vulnerable to?
+The Diffie-Hellman key exchange is vulnerable to a man-in-the-middle attack.
+In this attack, an opponent Carol intercepts Alice's public value and sends her own public value to Bob.
+When Bob transmits his public value, Carol substitutes it with her own and sends it to Alice.
+Carol and Alice thus agree on one shared key and Carol and Bob agree on another shared key.
+After this exchange, Carol simply decrypts any messages sent out by Alice or Bob, and then reads and possibly modifies them before re-encrypting with the appropriate key and transmitting them to the other party.
+This vulnerability is present because Diffie-Hellman key exchange does not authenticate the participants.
+Possible solutions include the use of digital signatures and other protocol variants.

 ### 191. What’s the difference between encoding, encryption, and hashing?
+Encoding: Reversible transformation of data format, used to preserve usability of data.
+Hashing: Is a one-way summary of data, cannot be reversed, used to validate the integrity of data.
+Encryption: Secure encoding of data used to protect confidentiality of data.

 ### 192. In public-key cryptography you have a public and a private key, and you often perform both encryption and signing functions.
 Which key is used for which function?
+Unlike symmetric cryptography, public key cryptography uses two different keys - one public and one private.
+The keys are mathematically related, yet it is computationally infeasible to deduce one from the other.
+Anyone with the public key can encrypt a message but not decrypt it.
+Only the person with the private key can decrypt the message.

 ### 193. What’s the difference between Symmetric and Asymmetric encryption?
+Symmetric encryption uses a single key that needs to be shared among the people who need to receive the message while asymmetric encryption uses a pair of public key and a private key to encrypt and decrypt messages when communicating.

 ### 194. If you had to both encrypt and compress data during transmission, which would you do first, and why?
+Compress first.
+If you encrypt then your data turns into (essentially) a stream of random bits.
+Random bits are incompressable because compression looks for patterns in the data and a random stream, by definition, has no patterns.
+Of course it matters.

 ### 195. What is SSL and why is it not enough when it comes to encryption?
+SSL is great, but it is simply not enough.
+The interception the data packets flowing between visitor and website is only one way internet criminals gain access to sensitive information.
+If SSL has not been properly implemented, some content on a site may NOT covered by the encryption expected.

 ### 196. What is salting, and why is it used?
+In cryptography, a salt is random data that is used as an additional input to a one-way function that hashes data, a password or passphrase.
+Salts are used to safeguard passwords in storage.
+Historically a password was stored in plaintext on a system, but over time, additional safeguards were developed to protect a user's password against being read from the system.
+A salt is one of those methods.
+A new salt is randomly generated for each password.
+In a typical setting, the salt and the password (or its version after key stretching) are concatenated and processed with a cryptographic hash function, and the output hash value (but not the original password) is stored with the salt in a database.
+Hashing allows for later authentication without keeping and therefore risking exposure of the plaintext password in the event that the authentication data store is compromised.

 ### 197. What are salted hashes?

+Salting hashes sounds like one of the steps of a hash browns recipe, but in cryptography, the expression refers to adding random data to the input of a hash function to guarantee a unique output, the hash, even when the inputs are the same.

 ### 198. What is the Three-way handshake?
 How can it be used to create a DOS attack?
+The three-way handshake is initiated when the client system sends a SYN message to the server.
+The server then receives the message and responds with a SYN-ACK message back to the client.
+Finally, the client confirms the connection with a final ACK message

 ### 199. What’s more secure, SSL or HTTPS?
+SSL (and it’s more recent form TLS) are ways of encrypting a connection.
+It’s most well known use is in HTTPS where it is used to encrypt HTTP traffic but it can also encrypt other traffic (e.g. email traffic).

+So HTTPS used SSL/TLS.
+So asking which is more secure doesn’t make sense.
+One is used to provide the other.

 ### 200. Can you describe rainbow tables?
+A rainbow table is a precomputed table for caching the output of cryptographic hash functions, usually for cracking password hashes.
+Tables are usually used in recovering a key derivation function (or credit card numbers, etc.) up to a certain length consisting of a limited set of characters.
+It is a practical example of a space–time tradeoff, using less computer processing time and more storage than a brute-force attack which calculates a hash on every attempt, but more processing time and less storage than a simple key derivation function with one entry per hash.
+Use of a key derivation that employs a salt makes this attack infeasible.